Queensland Road Danger Map Roche Legal

 The most dangerous roads in Darling Heights

-3 crash black spots in Darling Heights over the last 10 years, ranked by the number of people injured.
+3 crash black spots in Darling Heights over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Darling Heights ranks #527 statewide.

 16